animatedmax/spring-data-geode/src/main/markdown/reference/mapping.md

 }
 ```
 Be sure to use the full path of the GemFire Region, as defined with
-the Spring Data for GemFire XML namespace by using the `id` or
+the Spring Data for VMware GemFire XML namespace by using the `id` or
 `name` attributes of the `<*-region>` element.

 ### <a id="entity-mapping-by-region-type"></a>Entity Mapping by Region Type

-In addition to the `@Region` annotation, Spring Data for GemFire
+In addition to the `@Region` annotation, Spring Data for VMware GemFire
 also recognizes type-specific Region mapping annotations:
 `@ClientRegion`, `@LocalRegion`, `@PartitionRegion`, and
 `@ReplicateRegion`.

 Functionally, these annotations are treated exactly the same as the
-generic `@Region` annotation in the Spring Data for GemFire mapping infrastructure.
+generic `@Region` annotation in the Spring Data for VMware GemFire mapping infrastructure.
 However,
 these additional mapping annotations are useful in Spring Data for
 Apache Geode's annotation configuration model.
 When combined with the
 `@EnableEntityDefinedRegions` configuration annotation on a Spring